 The King’s Theatre was the first of four movie theatres constructed by Thomas West, of the Australasian syndicate West Pictures, in each of New Zealand’s main centres.

-If you are interested in early New Zealand movie theatres, you can read more in the Film Archive’s book, New Zealand Film: An Illustrated History.
+If you are interested in early New Zealand movie theatres, you can read more in New Zealand Film: An Illustrated History, published by the New Zealand Film Archive and Te Papa.

 Advertisement.
 Dominion.
 14 March 1910, p.
 1.